In this article, I am going to give you an overview of simple filters in Power BI.

 We have already done a few examples regarding this so it should not be too difficult to pick up.

 I am doing these demonstrations in tables for a good reason.
 It is easier to understand how formulas work when you see the numbers since looking at visuals can sometimes be confusing.
+You may watch the full video of this tutorial at the bottom of this blog.

 Proper Usage Of Simple Filters